projectcalico/calico/master/networking/ip-autodetection.md

 - Hosts with multiple external interfaces
 - Host interfaces with multiple IP addresses
-- Changes to subnet for cross subnet feature for packet encapsulation
+- Changes to cross subnet packet encapsulation
 - Changes to host IP address

 You can configure specific IP address and subnet for a node using environment variables or by updating the [Node resource]({{site.baseurl}}/{{page.version}}/reference/resources/node).